brstrutt/planning_knock_out_whist/backend/README.md

 ## How to develop

-- Open the Rust devcontainer devined in the parent's `.devcontainer` directory.
-This contains the development environment.
+1. Open the backend devcontainer.
+This contains the dev environment
-- Run `cargo watch -x run` to start the backend service.
-It will automatically recompile and restart when you change the code
+2. (initial setup) follow the [frontend readme](../frontend/README.md) to create an initial build of the frontend

-## How to deploy
+3. Run `cargo run` to run the backend server

-TODO: Figure out how to deploy.
-It'll probably use github actions.
+4. Run `cargo watch -x run` to run the backend server with automatic recompilation on code changes